 Every page we tear out, every image we pin, we fantasize about the way we want to live.
 And if your personal fantasy is not available in print or online, then Los Angeles architect and designer Alexandra Loew can probably help you out.

-With a view that “fantasy is a critical dimension of contemporary life and culture," Loew (she's the founder of design firm From the Desk of Lola, a member of the Remodelista Architect and Designer Directory) strives in her designs to be a filter for her clients’ fantasies.
+With a view that “fantasy is a critical dimension of contemporary life and culture,” Loew (she’s the founder of design firm Alexandra Loew (formerly From the Desk of Lola) strives in her designs to be a filter for her clients’ fantasies.
 And so when a collector of George Hurrell portraits (black and white glamour shots of Hollywood starlets in studio settings) requested a private backdrop for her own silver screen moment, it was a perfect match.
 “The images were wonderfully instructive in that the environments are highly contrived and the lighting is carefully controlled,” Loew says.
-“And because they are black and white, the images are studies in contrast rather than color—matte and gloss, sheen and texture, geometry and drape.
-That is to say, we used no color, other than ivory and black, and a lot of metals: gold and silver leaf and soldier's course mirror tiles, liquid mesh, three different kinds of lacquer, brass, glass, and materials like fur, silk crepe, and mohair.”
+“And because they are black and white, the images are studies in contrast rather than color–matte and gloss, sheen and texture, geometry and drape.
+That is to say, we used no color, other than ivory and black, and a lot of metals: gold and silver leaf and soldier’s course mirror tiles, liquid mesh, three different kinds of lacquer, brass, glass, and materials like fur, silk crepe, and mohair.”

 Unless otherwise noted, photography by Jessica Antola.

 Above: Custom-fitted cabinets flank the dressing table and are organized with belts and lingerie in the shallow top drawers and bulky sweaters in the deep drawers at the bottom.
 The drawer at the table contains costume jewelry and is partitioned and flocked in black.
 “Secretly, I was also looking at Eileen Grey,” Loew says.
 “She used lacquer to great effect, and because she designed furniture, each element holds its own.”
 Photograph by Justin Bernhaut.